LDprg/UniNote/README.md

 # WARNING
 DO NOT USE THIS SOFTWARE IN PRODUCTION AND NOT EVEN ALPHA QUALITY AND THERE IS NOTHING LIKE COMPATIBILITY EVEN BETWEEN MINOR VERSIONS

+This repository contains a lot of bad and dirty code, which will get some cleanups.
+Don't expect anything working for now!